This super easy homemade citrus sugar is a great addition to your larder for baking and even sweetening your tea too.

 She loves sweet things over savoury.
 Sugar more than salt.
 One of her favourite things just now is using my flavoured sugars on strawberries, porridge and cereal.

 This one ticks the boxes for it’s zing of citrus that kicks out of the sweetness of the sugar.
+So I’m sharing this recipe for citrus sugar today.
+Something as sweet is she is.

 Sometimes the simplest things in life are the best and these flavoured sugars are so easy to make but really do make a difference to other things.